Luxury in a bottle: Looking at seven of the world’s most expensive whiskies ever sold

 One of the finer things in life, a true whiskey aficionado knows that a bottle of the finest whiskey comes at a price.
 But looking at the world’s most expensive whiskies ever sold, we can vouch for the fact that the numbers aren’t for the faint-hearted.

-Have you ever wondered what’s special about a $2 million (Rs 16.3 crores approx) bottle of whiskey?
-Or what is it like to have a whiskey which is worth Rs 4.7 crores for a shot?
-We might never find out the answers to these, but these ridiculously priced expensive whiskies are definitely prized possessions for those who own them.
+Have you ever wondered what’s special about a $2 million bottle of whiskey?
+We might never find out the answers to this, but these ridiculously priced expensive whiskies are definitely prized possessions for those who own them.
 These are the world’s most expensive whiskies ever sold, and they cost a fortune!
 Let’s take a look.

 World’s most expensive whiskies ever sold